 How to Keep Spiders Away

 No matter how many DIY repellents and exclusion methods you use on your property, spiders can sometimes still find their way indoors.
 If you’ve noticed a growing number of these eight-legged creatures inside your property, it may be time to call in a professional.
-At Connor’s Termite & Pest Control, we know how to control any current spider issues as well as prevent future ones from forming.
+At Ehrlich Pest Control, formerly Connor’s, we know how to control any current spider issues as well as prevent future ones from forming.

 Spider Prevention Tips For Homeowners in Virginia